evandowning/model-api-sequence/README.md

 ## Requirements
   * Python 2.7
-  * keras
+  * keras 2.1.2
-  * sklearn
+  * sklearn 0.19.1

 ## NOTES
 preprocess.py will delete the features/ folder every time it is run.
 Make sure you back the folder up before running the script if you wish to keep your previously extracted features.
-It will also overwrite "errors.txt"

 preprocess.py will also write to a file called "errors.txt" which lists the samples which has no sequences within them or had errors whilst processing the samples